-Maximum Total estimated Value Competition requirement Shortlisting Contract Award Procedure. (total contract value threshold) Under £5,000 One Quotation (confirmed in writing using a designated electronic system), although the duty to obtain value for money still remains.
-Less than £20,000.
-Chief Officer's £5,000 to below £20,000 Invitation to Quote as set out in CSO 14.2.
-A minimum of 3 written quotations should be sought 7 (using a designated electronic system) Officer & Line Manager responsibility (may be delegated). £20,000 to below £100,000 Invitation to Quote as set out in CSO 14.2.
+Maximum Total estimated Value Competition requirement (in the absence of using a framework agreement) Shortlisting Contract Award Procedure. (total contract value threshold) Under £5,000 One Quotation (confirmed in writing using a designated electronic system), although the duty to obtain value for money still remains.
+Less than £25,000.
+Chief Officer's £5,000 to below £25,000 Invitation to Quote as set out in CSO 14.
+A minimum of 3 written quotations should be sought 5 (using a designated electronic system), Officer & Line Manager responsibility (may be delegated). £25,000 to below £100,000 Invitation to Quote as set out in CSO 14.
 A minimum of 3 written quotations (or tenders) should be sought (using a designated electronic system).
-TAP8 £20,000 or greater but less than £100,000 £100,000. or more but less than £173,934 Invitation to Tender as set out in CSO 14.2.
-A minimum of 3 tenders should be sought.
-TAP £100,000 Cabinet responsible for £173,934 or greater Invitation to Tender as set out in CSO 14.2.
-A minimum of 5 tenders should be sought, if the Restricted Procedure is used TAP award, subject to the exemptions set out in CSO 12.6 below
+Where advertised using Contracts Finder no pre-qualification permitted, open invitation through the Council's e-tendering system.
+TAP 6 £25,000 or greater but less than £100,000 £100,000. or Business case to be signed off [as set out TAP £100,000